-In Figure 2-7 and Figure 2-8 the impedance values labeled "mPGA604 Socket and Package Pins" are supplied by Intel Corporation and are beyond the control of the system designer.
+In Figure 2-7, the capacitance labeled "mPGA604 Socket and Package Pins" is supplied by Intel Corporation and is beyond the control of the system designer.

 It is recommended that the system designer work with the VRM supplier to ensure proper implementation of the VRM converter.